 If you have an existing mortgage, you’ll need to find out what your outstanding balance is and if there are any early redemption penalties.
 Depending on the size of your outstanding mortgage and the price of the property you wish to buy, you may need to borrow more.
-We have an independent Mortgage Advice Bureau Adviser in each of our nine offices across Gloucester, Cheltenham, Stroud and Worcester who are best placed to find you a mortgage most suited to your needs - arrange an appointment today.
+We have a professional Mortgage Advice Bureau Adviser in each of our nine offices, across Gloucester Estate Agents, Cheltenham Estate Agents, Stroud Estate Agents and Worcester Estate Agents which are the best places to find a mortgage most suited to your needs - arrange an appointment today.

 Should you rent before you buy your next home?

 If you wish to reduce the time pressures associated with selling your home, you may choose to move into rented accommodation.
 Choosing this option means you won’t be rushed into making a decision just because you’ve found a buyer, and by breaking out of the housing chain, it could make you a more attractive prospect in the eyes of vendors when you do find a property you want to buy.

 Deciding who to choose to sell your property is an important decision.
 You’re most likely researching local agents, but how do you know which agent is best placed to sell your property?

 - Strong local presence

 - Open at convenient times to suit people’s busy lifestyles

 - Exceptional negotiating skills to achieve the very best price for your property